sabriades/NECROMANIA/README.md

 # NECROMANIA

-2D endless runner game project developed in C# using Unity during my time at the Apple Developer Academy in two weeks.
+2D endless runner game developed in C# using Unity during my time at the Apple Developer Academy.
-NECROMANIA represents one of my most meaningful projects: fully designed, scripted and assembled by me.
+NECROMANIA represents one of my most meaningful projects: fully designed, scripted and assembled by me in about two weeks.

 ---